maRkyB0019/TeXlinter_Source_code/README.md

 # TeXlinter_Source_code
-The source code for TeXlinter
+The source code for TeXlinter written in Python3

 # *!!Exclaimer!!*
 This product have not been tested on macOS X, if it could not find the default config file.\